smatechnologies/opcon-basic-training/docs/On Request -- Periods.md

 ---
-sidebar_panel: 'On Request -- Periods'
+sidebar_label: 'On Request -- Periods'
 ---

 ### Frequency Definition Wizard - On Request & Beginning, Middle, End of Period